ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPrivacyModeChanged*

-This event is triggered whenever the Privacy Mode setting is updated.
-Privacy Mode determines whether the system shares or restricts the sharing of user data, such as logs and crash reports.
-The setting can be toggled between "SHARE" (data sharing enabled) and "DO_NOT_SHARE" (data sharing disabled).
-This event notifies users about changes to this setting, ensuring transparency and control over their privacy preferences.
+This event is triggered whenever the privacy mode setting is updated.
+Privacy mode determines whether the device is configured to share or not share certain user-related data.
+For example, switching between "SHARE" and "DO_NOT_SHARE" modes can impact how the device handles data privacy preferences.
+This event ensures users are notified of changes to their privacy settings, helping them stay informed about their data-sharing status.

 ### Related Functions
+[getPrivacyMode](#getPrivacyMode) : Retrieves the current privacy mode setting, allowing users to check whether their device is set to "SHARE" or "DO_NOT_SHARE."

-[setPrivacyMode](#setPrivacyMode) : This function updates the Privacy Mode setting.
-When the mode is changed, the `onPrivacyModeChanged` event is triggered to reflect the update.
+[setPrivacyMode](#setPrivacyMode) : Updates the privacy mode setting, triggering the event when the mode is changed.

 ### Parameters